janverschelde/PHCpack/src/doc/source/refman.rst

 For its functionality phcpy depends mainly on the C interface and that was done on purpose: as the Python package grows, so does the C interface.

+The scripting interface to PHCpack has its own documentation.